CodeWithHamzaa/NEXT.JS-E-Commerce-Shop/README.md

 A modern, responsive e-commerce website built with **Next.js**, **Tailwind CSS**, and **React Context API**.
 This project showcases an online store with product listings, detail pages, and a shopping cart feature.

-# Live Demo
+## Explore the Live Demo

-You can access the live version of the project here: [Live Demo](https://next-js-e-commerce-shop-ten.vercel.app/)
+Explore the live demo of the E-Commerce site in action: [Live Demo](https://next-js-e-commerce-shop-ten.vercel.app/)

 ## Features